Nicolaos Alexopoulos: Education

-Born in Athens, Greece, in 1942, Dr. Alexopoulos graduated from the 8th Gymnasium in Athens in 1959 and left Greece that year at the age of 17 aboard the Italian liner Saturnia, bound for college in the United States.
+Born in Athens, Greece, in 1942, Alexopoulos graduated from the 8th Gymnasium in Athens in 1959 and left Greece that year at the age of 17 aboard the Italian liner Saturnia, bound for college in the United States.
 He attended Eastern Michigan University in Ypsilanti, Michigan, for two years before transferring in 1961 to the University of Michigan in Ann Arbor, Michigan, where he received his Bachelor of Science degree (1965), Master's degree (1967), and PhD (1968), all in the field of electrical engineering.
-His PhD advisors were Chiao-Min Chu, PhD and Piergiorgio L. E. Uslenghi, PhD; his dissertation was entitled "Electromagnetic Scattering from Certain Radially Inhomogeneous Dielectrics."
+His PhD advisors were Chiao-Min Chu and Piergiorgio Uslenghi; his dissertation was entitled "Electromagnetic Scattering from Certain Radially Inhomogeneous Dielectrics."

 Nicolaos Alexopoulos's late brother, Aristides Georgiou Alexopoulos (1940–1978), who left Greece for the United States in 1976, was Dr. Alexopoulos's inspiration for the study of electrical engineering.
 Without benefit of a radio, books, or manuals, Aristides enlisted his younger brother to help him assemble a receiver/transmitter to get access to music from Italian radio stations.
 Needing a broadband antenna, Aristides designed a spiral, rhombic-shaped wire object that he and Nicolaos mounted on a wooden pole, propped up by rocks, to the roof of the family's home.
 That early antenna would later become the inspiration for Nicolaos Alexopoulos's lifelong interest in electrical engineering and spiral shapes in nature.